UPPMAX/programming_formalisms/docs/git/pull.md

 !!!
 Discussion

->
-> - Ideally submitter and reviewer should be two different persons.
+    - Ideally submitter and reviewer should be two different persons.
->   When is this best?
+        - When is this best?
 When not?
-> - You can modify an open "pull request" by committing new changes to the branch
+    - You can modify an open "pull request" by committing new changes to the branch
-> - Review is not only to assure quality but also to enhance learning and **knowledge transfer** within the group {: .discussion}
+    - Review is not only to assure quality but also to enhance learning and **knowledge transfer** within the group

 ---